snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 })
 {% endhighlight %}

-In order to avoid confusion between custom contexts defined by different companies, you can fill in the `context_vendor` argument when initializing a tracker:
+In order to avoid confusion between custom contexts defined by different companies, fill in the `context_vendor` argument when initializing a tracker:

 {% highlight python %}
 from snowplow_tracker.tracker import Tracker